aksommerville/egg-202405/README.md

 - [ ] Consider adding a "platform" qualifier to joystick ID (along with vid, pid, version).
 In case you move a saved game from one machine to another or something.
 - [ ] ^ or should we allow saving input config in some global space?
 - [x] Option to hide cursor while enabling pointer events (new API). eggsamples/ts/input/PointerShaper.ts could use it.
+- [x] Server option to provide an egg file at the command line.
+So client projects can do their own "make serve".
+- [ ] See src/tool/server/server_main.c:server_htdocs_path(): We need to validate against the roots, now that external serving is an option.